Overview of IoT connectivity management platforms

 The world is full of software platforms, and new ones pop up daily.
 The Internet of Things isn't any different.

-Different market analysts expect the IoT market to grow over 10% annually until 2026.
+Market analysts expect the IoT market to grow over 24% annually until 2032.
 The growing adoption of IoT technology across industries, such as manufacturing, automotive, and healthcare, drives the market's increase.
 The progress requires flexible IoT platforms to manage the devices and connectivity.

 Three primary categories for IoT platforms are: